Introduction

 When is a region impostor displayed?

 The four regions closest to the avatar are displayed normally.
 Just beyond those regions, an outer ring of ten regions is displayed at High level of detail.
 Outside that, the next ring of twenty regions is displayed at medium level.
 Regions further out are displayed at lowest level, like map tiles or flat images.
 Regions with large mountains can have a lowest LOD with more elevation detail, so distant mountain ranges will be visible.
+The goal is that flying over Second Life should look like this video.

 Possible enhancements